'A remarkable week': Academy gives kids a taste of law enforcement

 This weeklong program sponsored by the Montana Association of Chiefs of Police is free.
 Candidates must be high school students or recent graduates interested in a career in law enforcement or simply see themselves as a leader of their community.

-Cara Guderian, a detective with the special victims unit for the Great Falls Police Department, attended JPLA as a cadet for 2 years and as an intern and instructor for 7 years.
+Cara Guderian, a detective with the special victims unit for the Great Falls Police Department, attended JPLA as a cadet for two years and as an intern and instructor for seven years.

 “By the end of this program, (the cadets) are family.
 They’re laughing, sometimes crying together.
 They’re building relationships and growing,” Guderian said.